 • Stone, Walter J., and James A. McCann.
-2021. .
+2021.
+Republic at Risk: An Introduction to American Politics.
 2nd ed.
 Cambridge: Cambridge University Press.

-You may access all other readings through Canvas portal for this class or via hyperlinks in the syllabus.
+You may access all other readings through Moodle portal for this class or via hyperlinks in the syllabus.